 You know, I LOVE my child.
 I love him so much that it hurts.
 He’s my favourite little human- incredibly funny, smart, cute and loving.
 His loving-kindness is such that I am humbled every day, because of him.
 What is more, he has taught me things from day one!
 The gorgeous and proud smile he gives me the moment he figures something out, like making sounds out of his new harmonica; the way he runs to me while trying to keep his balance; or all kinds of feelings I feel when he hugs me with his tiny arms- ah, heaven.

 That said (you knew this was coming, didn’t you!), mothering can become smothering, both our littles and us, as parents.
 Parents, we are allowed to have mixed emotions!
-Besides, I don’t have my office, my colleagues, my lunch breaks any more; my best friends are miles away from me.
+Besides, I don’t have my office, my colleagues, or my lunch breaks any more; my best friends are miles away from me.
 I don’t always feel good in my clothes, and can rarely enjoy privacy, or socializing.
 All the crying, whining, complaining, having to carry him, sometimes chasing him because he’s fast and he is everywhere and gets his hands on everything.
 Ah.
 All that can get to you.
-I try to follow respectful parenting which, by the way, has been a life savior, but, still, my goodness, it’s hard.
+I try to follow respectful parenting which, by the way, has been a life saviour, but, still, my goodness, it’s hard.
 It’s hard especially when I am with him, alone, all day long.

 Then there’s food